parasmanisah/parasmanisah/README.md

--👋 Hi, I’m @parasmanisah
+👋 Hi, I’m @parasmanisah
---👀 I’m interested in data engineering, data pipelines --🌱 I’m currently learning Apache Spark, Snowflake, Apache NiFi, Kafka, and advanced SQL for scalable data systems --💞️ I’m looking for a Data Engineer role
+👀 Data Engineer interested in building scalable data pipelines
+🌱 Learning Apache Spark, Snowflake, Kafka, NiFi, and advanced SQL
---📫 How to reach me: parassah.official@gmail.com
+💞️ Seeking opportunities as a Data Engineer

 <!---
 parasmanisah/parasmanisah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.